Help us improve your experience.

 A few things happen when you map a spoke WAN Interface to the overlay hub endpoint.
 The spoke will establish peer connectivity and identify the neighborhoods and vectors for SVR, which is the Session Smart abstraction of the transport network.

 A final note on the overlay: The SRX Series and Session Smart Routers cannot exist in a single overlay.
-They can be paired via BGP at the hub, but their solutions to create intersite connectivity are unique and cannot work in concert.
-This means those with migration plans should identify which routes need advertisement and advertise at the hub.
+These devices can be paired through BGP at the hub, but their solutions to create intersite connectivity are unique and cannot operate together in the same overlay.
+If you have migration plans, identify which routes need advertisement and advertise at the hub.

 Keep the following hub profile considerations in mind: